Completed K-theory and Equivariant Elliptic Cohomology: -Completed K-theory

 Ordinary $K$-theory is concerned with equivalence classes of finite-dimensional vector bundles.
-Morally, local $\mathbb{Z}((q))$-completion corresponds to relaxing this condition to allow for infinite-dimensional bundles, provided that the image of $S^1_{x}$ under $\psi(x,-)$ acts in the fiber with finite-dimensional isotypic subspaces and that the set of irreducible characters of $S^{1}_{x}$ that appear is bounded below.
-The failure of $\psi$ to globalize over $X_{0}$ makes this ill-defined: the same bundle can meet these requirements for one choice of $\psi$ and fail them for another.
-Luckily, there is a simple fix.
-It will come in the form of a convergence condition on the `size' of each $S_{x}^1$ isotypic subspace as the norm of the character tends to infinity.
+Morally, local $\mathbb{Z}((q))$-completion corresponds to relaxing this condition to allow for infinite-dimensional bundles, provided that the image of $S^1$ under $\psi_x$ acts on the fiber with finite-dimensional isotypic subspaces and that the set of irreducible characters of $S^{1}$ that appear is bounded below as a subset of $\mathbb{Z}$.
+The failure of $\psi_x$ to extend over $X_{0}$ makes this ill-defined: the same bundle can meet these requirements for one choice of $\psi_x$ and fail them for another.
+Luckily the naive fix---restricting to those bundles whose fibers satisfy the above property for all choices of $\psi_x$---turns out to work nicely.

-I work in the Freed-Hopkins-Teleman model of $K$-theory.
-The representing spectrum will be constructed from spaces of sections of Fredholm bundles.
+I work in the Freed-Hopkins-Teleman model of twisted $K$-theory for local quotient groupoids.
+The representing spectrum will be constructed from spaces of sections of bundles of Fredholm operators.
 Let $Cl_{n}$ be the Clifford algebra on $\mathbb{C}^{n}$, generated by the standard basis elements $e_{1},...,e_{n}$.
 For a Hilbert space $H$ let $\mathcal{B}(H)$ denote the spaces of bounded operators with the compact-open topology and let $\mathcal{K}(H)$ denote the spaces of compact operators with the norm topology.
 For odd $n$ and an operator $A\in\mathcal{B}(Cl_{n}\otimes H)$ define

 Let $\text{Fred}^{n}(H)$ be the set of odd skew-adjoint Fredholm operators $A\in\mathcal{B}(Cl_{n}\otimes H)$ such that $A$ commutes with $Cl_{n}$, $A^2+1$ is a compact operator, and, when $n$ is odd, the operator $w(A)$ has both positive and negative eigenvalues.
 This set is topologized via the inclusion